Chile–Russia relations: Relations during the Allende government: 1970–1973

-No diplomatic relations during the Pinochet regime: 1973-1990
+No diplomatic relations during the Pinochet regime: 1973–1990

 The Soviet-Chile relations having been suspended on 21 September 1973, the Embassy of India took over the affairs of the Soviet Union (China, which chose not to sever relations with Chile allowed socialist countries to temporarily keep a couple of administrators to oversee the properties of their former diplomatic missions).

 The Pinochet government almost instantaneously began attacking Soviet citizens and pursuing an extremely anti-Soviet agenda.
 The Soviet Union responded strongly by offering aid to persecuted members and supporters of Allende's previous administration and by denouncing the Chilean government as fascist.

 In 1976, one of the symbolic events of the Cold War took place: the Chilean regime had decided to release Luis Corvalan, the Communist Party leader from prison, and on the advice of the US (which was acting as an intermediary, as Chile and the USSR had no diplomatic relations), they demanded in turn the release of Vladimir Bukovsky, a Soviet political prisoner.
 To the amazement of the Americans, the KGB chairman Yuri Andropov himself, who dealt with the issue, agreed.
-The exchange of the political prisoners took place on 18 December 1976 in Zurich.
+The exchange of the political prisoners took place on 18 December 1976 in Zürich.

 Diplomatic relations since 1990

-The relations between the USSR and Chile were restored on 11 March 1990.
+Relations between the USSR and Chile were restored on 11 March 1990.

-President Ricardo Lagos paid a state visit to Russia in October 2002, and President Vladimir Putin paid a state visit to Chile in November 2004, in conjunction with the APEC summit being held in Santiago, marking the first visit by a Russian head-of-state to South America.
+President Ricardo Lagos paid a state visit to Russia in October 2002, and President Vladimir Putin paid a state visit to Chile in November 2004, in conjunction with the APEC summit in Santiago, marking the first visit by a Russian head of state to South America.
 Michelle Bachelet paid an official visit to Russia from 2 – 4 April 2009 at the invitation of Dmitry Medvedev.
-In June 2020 the Russian embassy in Santiago, Chile received an anonymous phony bomb threat, following similar incidents against Russian diplomatic missions in Brazil and Argentina.
-A person calling himself "Suffusion of Yellow" later went on to claim responsibility for that.
+In June 2020, the Russian embassy in Santiago received an anonymous phony bomb threat, following similar incidents against Russian diplomatic missions in Brazil and Argentina; a person calling himself "Suffusion of Yellow" later went on to claim responsibility.

 Trade relations

 In 2001 bilateral trade between the two nations totalled US$50 million, increasing to $300 million in 2007, and $380 million in 2008.
 In 2014 bilateral trade reached $820 million.

 Chile is also looking forward to establishing new export outlets in Russia for its growing blueberry output.
 It has exhibited to the last IFE show in Moscow for the first time.
-In 2007-2008, Russia leapfrogged Spain to become Chile's third largest fruit export market in Europe, with overall exports to the country (mainly apples and table grapes) growing by 59 percent, from 64,554 tonnes to 102,321 tonnes.
+In 2007–2008, Russia leapfrogged Spain to become Chile's third largest fruit export market in Europe, with overall exports to the country (mainly apples and table grapes) growing by 59 percent, from 64,554 tonnes to 102,321 tonnes.